-Test Administration and Review Policy
+Testing Administration and Review Policy

 The purpose of the Test Administration and Review Policy is to provide for a consistent, orderly, and fair test administration and review process.
-Implementation of these procedures supports academic integrity and provides for an optimal testing environment to promote student success.
+The implementation of these procedures supports academic integrity and provides for an optimal testing environment to promote student success.
 The testing procedure is modeled after the NCLEX-RN® exam testing procedure.